CWA Speakers Bureau Quick Fact:

 “The Journey of Mollie’s War: WACs and WWII” by Cyndee Schaffer

-Cyndee Schaffer discusses women in the military during WWII by taking you on a journey from inspiration to publication.
+Follow Cyndee Schaffer on a journey from inspiration to publication about women in WWII as she traces the footsteps of her mother and her fellow WACs who followed the soldiers stationed in Europe from London to Normandy to Paris to Versailles and, finally, Frankfurt.
 Using excerpts from Mollie’s letters written home, Schaffer provides a romantic yet frightful glimpse into the life of a woman in uniform during this crucial time in history.
-She traces the footsteps of her mother and her fellow WACs who followed the soldiers stationed in Europe from London to Normandy to Paris to Versailles and finally to Frankfurt.
 Presentation includes WAC recruiting movie, slideshow, photos, letters, medals, and memorabilia.
-(Teens and adults; 60 min; $250-$350 negotiable with permission to sell books)
+(Teens and adults; 60 min; $150 virtual, $250-$450 negotiable in-person with permission to sell books)

 References